ark1375/K-modem_Optimization/README.md

     - Generations<br>
     This parameter will detrmin the number of itterations for genetics algorihthim.
 Obviously, higher number of itterations will lead to more acurate result but at the price of time.<br> **Set this number between 25 and 100 based on your system power and your own patiance.**

-    Now that you are familiar with the parameters, you can create objects like this:<pre class="java">
+    Now that you are familiar with the parameters, you can create objects like this:<pre class="language-java">
  <code>GeneticsAlgorithm gna;
     gna = new GeneticsAlgorithm( poly, numOfModems, k , MCItter, popSize, mutRate, numOfGens );</code></pre>